QUICK ANSWER BOX

 Professionals Seeking Proactive Self-Referral

-Some professionals recognize that their substance use or mental health has begun affecting their personal or professional life, and they choose to self-refer to a Professional Health Program before their board takes action.
+Some professionals recognize that their substance use or mental health has begun affecting their personal or professional life, and they choose to self-refer to a Professional Health Program in Georgia before their board takes action.
 Self-referral often leads to a more favorable outcome with the licensing board.

 What Does a Professional Health Program in Georgia Involve?